MoustafaWehbe/true-match/README.md

 4. **WebRTC-Server**:
    - A WebSocket server that manages TCP connections for real-time data and WebRTC signaling.
 It facilitates peer-to-peer connections for live interactions between users.

+5. **Worker**:
+   - This package is responsible for running the background jobs, including sending transactional/scheduled emails.

 ---

 ## Prerequisites